 Hadoop is composed of modules that work together to create the Hadoop framework.
 The following are some of the components that work together to make up the Hadoop framework:

 - Hadoop Distributed File System ( HDFS ) – This is the storage unit of Hadoop.
-HDFS is a distributed file system that allows for data to be spread across thousands of servers with little reduction in performance, therefore, enabling massive parallel processing using commodity hardware.
+HDFS is a distributed file system that allows for data to be spread across thousands of servers with little reduction in performance, therefore, enabling massively parallel processing using commodity hardware.

 - Yet Another Resource Negotiator (YARN) – YARN handles resource management in Hadoop clusters.
 It handles the resource allocation and scheduling of batch, graph, interactive, and stream processes.

-- Apache HBase – HBase is a real-time NoSQL database that is mainly used for transactional processing of unstructured data.
+- Apache HBase – HBase is a real-time NoSQL database that is mainly used for the transactional processing of unstructured data.
 The flexible schema in HBase is especially useful when you need real-time and random read/write access to massive amounts of data.

 - MapReduce – MapReduce is a system for running data analytics jobs spread across many servers.
 It splits the input dataset into small chunks allowing for faster parallel processing using the Map() and Reduce() functions.